Politics of Russia: Parliament

-The Federal Assembly is prescribed as a permanently functioning body, meaning that it is in continuous session except for a regular break between the spring and fall sessions.
+The Federal Assembly is described as a permanently functioning body, meaning that it is in continuous session except for a regular break between the spring and fall sessions.
 This working schedule distinguishes the new parliament from Soviet-era "rubber-stamp" legislative bodies, which met only a few days each year.
 The new constitution also directs that the two houses meet separately in sessions open to the public, although joint meetings are held for important speeches by the president or foreign leaders.

 Deputies of the State Duma work full-time on their legislative duties; they are not allowed to serve simultaneously in local legislatures or hold Government positions.
 A transitional clause in the constitution, however, allowed deputies elected in December 1993 to retain their Government employment, a provision that allowed many officials of the Yeltsin administration to serve in the parliament.
 After the December 1995 legislative elections, nineteen Government officials were forced to resign their offices in order to take up their legislative duties.

 Despite its "transitional" nature, the Federal Assembly of 1994-95 approved about 500 pieces of legislation in two years.
-When the new parliament convened in January 1996, deputies were provided with a catalog of these laws and were directed to work in their assigned committees to fill gaps in existing legislation as well as to draft new laws.
+When the new parliament convened in January 1996, deputies were provided with a catalogue of these laws and were directed to work in their assigned committees to fill gaps in existing legislation as well as to draft new laws.
 A major accomplishment of the 1994-95 legislative sessions was passage of the first two parts of a new civil code, desperately needed to update antiquated Soviet-era provisions.
 The new code included provisions on contract obligations, rents, insurance, loans and credit, partnership, and trusteeship, as well as other legal standards essential to support the creation of a market economy.
 Work on several bills that had been in committee or in floor debate in the previous legislature resumed in the new body.
 Similarly, several bills that Yeltsin had vetoed were taken up again by the new legislature.